Smile (Katy Perry album): Commercial performance

 Smile debuted at number five on the US Billboard 200 chart, marking Perry's fifth top-10 album and her first album since One of the Boys (2008) to not reach number one.
 It opened with 50,000 album equivalent units, of which 35,000 were sales, 14,000 were streaming-equivalent units (translating to 21 million on-demand streams) and 2,000 track-equivalent units.
 Smile fell 49 spots to number 54 in its second week, and placed at number 104 in the third week.
-It charted its fourth week on the Billboard 200 at number 160, following which it exited the chart.
-As of March 2021, Smile has sold 67,000 pure copies and accumulated 402,000 units in the United States.
+As of March 2021, Smile has sold 67,000 copies and accumulated 402,000 album units in the United States.
+In July 2024, the album was certified Gold by the Recording Industry Association of America (RIAA) for selling 500,000 album-equivalent units.

 Smile opened at number five on the Canadian Albums Chart and UK Albums Chart, earning 8,579 units in the latter.
 It entered at number nine on the Irish Albums Chart, marking Perry's fifth consecutive top-10 album in Ireland.
 Smile debuted at number two on Australia's ARIA Albums Chart, blocked from number one by Metallica's live album S&M2 (2020).
 It landed at number four on New Zealand's Top 40 Albums Chart, and number 39 on Japan's Oricon Albums chart.
 Smile debuted and peaked at number 14 in Germany.